hmiesen/website/content/topics/Automation/Replicability/cloud-computing/getting-started-research-cloud.md

 {{% tip %}}

+If the Digital Research Support Team at Tilburg University (TiU) has created a CO for a research project earlier at your request, and you subsequently apply for a grant, you must clearly indicate in your grant application that it should be added to the already exisiting CO.

+{{% /tip %}}

+{{% tip %}}

 __**Pause your workspace when not in use**__

 Don't forget to pause your workspace when you are not working in it.
 Use the "PAUSE" button.
 It is visible next to the access button when you extend the display of your workspace.
 Pausing your workspace helps you to spare your budget.
 While your workspace is paused, it will not consume any CPU or GPU credits.
 The configuration of your workspace and the current data on it are preserved.